OCA/server-tools/letsencrypt/README.rst

 HTTP, see below for configuration examples in case you force your clients to the SSL version.

-After installation, trigger the cronjob `Update letsencrypt certificates` and watch your log for messages.
+After installation, trigger the cronjob `Update letsencrypt certificates` (in Settings / Automation / Scheduled Actions) and watch your log for messages.

 This addon depends on the ``openssl`` binary and the ``acme_tiny`` and ``IPy`` python modules.